deadpixi/sam/README.rst

 This version of sam is based on that 1980s Unix port, with many useful additions and modifications (see `New Features`_).

+*Note that this is not stable software.*
+This version of sam is under heavy development.
+That being said, it's my primary editor, so any major bugs tend to get fixed pretty quickly.
+Still, be careful with it.

 The Obiligatory Screenshot
 --------------------------